Ryrahul/Email-Verification-Login/README.md

 ## Introduction :wave:

-Traditional username/password login systems can be susceptible to security breaches and forgotten passwords.
+Traditional username/password login systems can be susceptible to security breaches.
 The API-based Email Verification Login System aims to provide a more secure and convenient alternative.
 By sending verification links to users' email addresses, we can ensure a secure login process and reduce the chances of unauthorized access.

 ## Features :rocket:

 - **Email Verification:** Users receive a verification link to their email for secure login.
 - **User-Friendly Interface:** A simple and intuitive interface for smooth user experience.
-- **Password Reset:** Users can reset their passwords through the registered email.
 - **Email Templates:** Customizable email templates for verification and password reset.